SUSSdeveloper/SUSSprg/README.md

 ### Overview
 Welcome to SUSS (Speeding Up Slow Start), an open-source project aimed at tackling the issue of bandwidth under-utilization during the TCP slow-start phase.
 Our lightweight sender-side add-on, compatible with CUBIC [1] and implemented in Linux kernel 5.19.10, focuses on reducing flow completion time (FCT), a vital performance metric for the Internet end-users [2].
 With SUSS, users simply need to apply the changes to the Linux kernel's source code and recompile it for seamless integration.
-This README includes an installation guide and excerpts from a more comprehensive academic paper that delve into detailed information about SUSS, covering its theory and performance analysis.
-For the full in-depth analysis, please refer to the academic paper available at [will_be_published](http://will_be_published/).
+This README provides an installation guide and excerpts from our paper, _SUSS: Improving TCP Performance by Speeding Up Slow-Start_, published in SIGCOMM 2024.
+For a comprehensive understanding of SUSS, including its theoretical foundation and performance evaluation, please refer to the [paper](./SUSS_SIGCOMM2024.pdf).
 We value community contributions and will share the contributing guidelines shortly.
 Join us in optimizing TCP connections for faster, more efficient data transfer.